 - Semester 2, 2015, ONLINE, BRUCE (141017) - View

 To locate a Unit Outline for a Unit prior to 2015 click here.

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

 This unit explores the contemporary philosophies behind communication practices and technologies and their role in the social, economic and political worlds in which we live.
 It critiques the relationships between technological change and our social, cultural, political and economic practices and institutions.

 On completion of this unit, students will be able to

-3. demonstrate a critical understanding of the varying perspectives of stakeholders in communication technology assemblages;
+3. Demonstrate a critical understanding of the varying perspectives of stakeholders in communication technology assemblages; and

 3 hours per week.